Automorphism groups and linearizability of rational Fano conic bundle threefolds: Equivariant intermediate Jacobian torsor obstructions

 of $G$-equivariant principally polarized abelian varieties.
 According to the isomorphism (\ref{blow up formula 0}), for any $G$-invariant class $\gamma_2\in \NS^2(Y_2)$, there exists a $G$-invariant class $\gamma_1\in \NS^2(Y_1)$ and we get the following commutative diagram:

 Hence the following diagram is commutative:

 Here, the upper arrow is a $G$-equivariant morphism, the lower arrow is a $G$-equivariant morphism of $G$-equivariant principally polarized abelian varieties and the vertical arrows are transitive.
 Similarly, for any $G$-invariant class $\gamma_1\in \NS^2(Y_1)$, there exists a $G$-invariant class $\gamma_2\in \NS^2(Y_2)$ such that we have the same commutative diagram as in (\ref{abc}).
-Therefore if one of $Y_i$'s satisfies the statement, then any of the other $Y_j$ does so.
+Therefore if one of $Y_i$'s satisfies the statement, then the other $Y_j$ does as well.

-Assume that $\Gamma$ has dimension $\dim(\Gamma)\ge1$ and each connected component of $\Gamma$ has genus $g\ge1$.
-If $Y_1$ satisfies the statement, then there exist smooth projective $G$-curves $C, D_1$ such that we have the following property. \begin{itemize} \item[(i)] For any $G$-invariant classes $\gamma_1\in \NS^2(Y_1), m_1\in \Z=\NS^1(D_1)$, we have $G$-invariant classes $\delta\in \NS^2(X), n\in\Z=\NS^1(C)$, $G$-isomorphisms
+Assume that $\Gamma$ has dimension $\dim(\Gamma)=1$ and each connected component of $\Gamma$ has genus $g\ge1$.
+If $Y_1$ satisfies the statement, then there exist smooth projective $G$-curves $C, D_1$ such that we have the following property. \begin{itemize} \item[(i)] For any $G$-invariant classes $\gamma_1\in \NS^2(Y_1), m_1\in \NS(D_1)$, we have $G$-invariant classes $\delta\in \NS^2(X), n\in\NS(C)$, $G$-isomorphisms

 and the following commutative diagram:

 Here, the vertical morphisms are transitive, and the lower isomorphism is an isomorphism as $G$-equivariant principally polarized abelian varieties. \end{itemize}